 If you’re a business in London (or a business anywhere, to be honest), then you’ll almost certainly need broadband.
-Whether it’s for e-commerce or to simply have access to company emails, you’ll need a business broadband service that will be able to handle what you throw at it.
+Whether it’s for e-commerce or to simply have access to company emails, you’ll need a business broadband service that can handle what you throw at it.

-To find the right business broadband package for your business, all you need is the postcode and a few details about your business, so we can help you find the right options to suit your needs.
+To find the right business broadband package for your business, all you need is the postcode and a few details about your business.
+Then we can help you find the right options to suit your needs.